Second gentleman Doug Emhoff tests positive for COVID-19, White House says - NewsBreak

 Harris spokesperson Sabrina Singh said Harris would not participate in a planned Equal Pay Day event on Tuesday evening at the White House with President Joe Biden “out of an abundance of caution.”

-“The Vice President tested negative for COVID-19 today and will continue to test,” she said.Former President Obama says he tested positive for COVID
+“The Vice President tested negative for COVID-19 today and will continue to test,” she said.Barack Obama tests positive for COVID-19

 Biden and Harris appeared together Tuesday afternoon and mingled with lawmakers at an event marking the signing of a $1.5 trillion government funding measure.